AdobeDocs/experience-platform.en/help/destinations/catalog/email-marketing/mailchimp-interest-categories.md

 >[!IMPORTANT]
 >
->If you generate the **API Key**, write it down as you will not be able to access it after generation.
+>If you generate the **API key**, write it down as you will not be able to access it after generation.

-#### Identify [!DNL Mailchimp] data center subdomain {#identify-data-center-subdomain}
+#### Identify [!DNL Mailchimp] data center {#identify-data-center}

-Next, you need to identify your Mailchimp data center subdomain.
+Next, you need to identify your [!DNL Mailchimp] data center.
 To do this, log in to your [!DNL Mailchimp] account and navigate to the **API keys section** of your account.

 The value will be the first part of the URL you see in your browser.
-If the URL is *https://`us14`.mailchimp.com/account/api/*, then the data center subdomain is `us14`.
+If the URL is *https://`us14`.mailchimp.com/account/api/*, then the data center is `us14`.

-It’s also appended to your API key in the form *key-dc*; if your API key is `0123456789abcdef0123456789abcde-us14`, then the data center subdomain is `us14`.
+It’s also appended to your API key in the form *key-dc*; if your API key is `0123456789abcdef0123456789abcde-us14`, then the data center is `us14`.

-Write down the data center subdomain value *(`us14` in this example)*, you will need this value when you [fill in destination details](#destination-details).
+Write down the data center value *(`us14` in this example)*, you will need this value when you [fill in destination details](#destination-details).

 If you require further guidance, refer to the [[!DNL Mailchimp] Fundamentals documentation](https://mailchimp.com/developer/marketing/docs/fundamentals/#api-structure).